-Outplacement Is a Service for Laid Off Employees
+Outplacement Is a Service for Laid-Off Employees

-Outplacement Is a Most Appreciated Component of a Severance Package
+Service Can be an Appreciated Component of a Severance Package

 When an organization makes the tough economic decision to lay off employees, any assistance the company provides is appreciated.
-A severance package that covers two weeks, or more, of pay for each year that an employee worked and continuation of benefits for a period of time are the most common severance package components.
+A severance package that covers two weeks or more of pay for each year that an employee worked and continuation of benefits for a period of time are the most common severance package components.

-People can pay for outplacement themselves, but it is a bonus when provided by the employer as part of a severance agreement.
+Outplacement is a rapidly growing component of a severance agreement that is intended to help employees find work following a layoff or job loss.
+The services are contracted for by the employer who is laying off employees.
+People can pay for outplacement themselves, but it is a bonus when provided by an employer as part of a severance agreement.

 Outplacement firms help develop resumes and cover letters and even apply for jobs for individuals.
 Outplacement firms also provide job leads and follow-up counseling and advice.

 Outplacement firms supply offices for job searching employees in some agreements and group training in all aspects of job searching and career transition.
 Increasingly, interactive outplacement services are becoming available online, so an employee does not need to travel to see his or her career coach.
-Additional outplacement services are provided over the phone, by instant message (IM) and even texting.
+Additional outplacement services are provided over the phone, by instant message, and even texting.

 Why Offer Outplacement

+Employers of choice provide outplacement services because they are constantly aware of the impact of their actions on current and prospective employees.
 Pragmatically, employers offer outplacement to protect their reputations as desirable employers, to head off potential lawsuits and, in the instance where a lawsuit is filed, look like good guys, and to minimize their liability for unemployment compensation payments.

 Employers can use outplacement effectively to help employees bridge the gap between unemployment and a new job.
 The key is to utilize an outplacement firm that provides effective services for former employees.